jeffreymbaldwin/hangman/README.md

 # hangman

-A command-line Hangman game built in Ruby to practice serialization (saving and loading).
+A command-line Hangman game built in Ruby to practice serialization (saving and loading a game state).

 ## Description

 A command-line implementation of Hangman written in Ruby.
 The secret word is automatically generated at the start of the game.
 You have 6 lives to try and guess the word before a game over.
 You can save the game at the start of each turn.
-After loading a save data to resume playing, the save data is deleted to prevent reusing the same save state.
+After loading, the save file is deleted to prevnet reusing the same game state.
 You can only have one save state at a time.

 ## Purpose

 This project was built to practice serialization in Ruby using YAML.
-The game state (secret word, guessed letters, remaining lives and board state) is converted into a storable format and written to a file, then later reconstructed to resume gameplay.
+The game state (secret word, guessed letters, remaining lives and board state) is converted into a YAML format and written to a file, then later reconstructed to resume gameplay.

 ## How to run